Synvya/ai-concierge/docs/architecture.md

 1. GitHub Actions workflow triggers on pushes to `main`.
 2. Lint & test jobs for backend and frontend.
 3. Build and push Docker images to ECR.
-4. Run Terraform plan & apply (with manual approval) to deploy infrastructure and update services.
+4. Deploy job uses AWS CLI commands to register a new task definition and update the ECS service.
 5. Frontend build artifacts uploaded to S3 and CloudFront cache invalidated.

 ## Local Development